amitkumariiit/vsts-docs/docs/project/wiki/wiki-markdown-guidance.md

 > [!NOTE]
 > HTML tags and fontawesome aren't supported in the Mermaid diagram syntax.
 Mermaid isn't supported in the Internet Explorer browser.
-> Curernt version of Mermaid used is 8.2.6
+> Current version of Mermaid used is 8.2.6

 ::: moniker-end